switch_run

 Attacks that exploit this kind of access

 Execute a previously-planned switch.
 HARD switches emit a rewrite prompt for the AI agent instead of running inline.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 switch_run accepts 2 parameters: id, directory.
 Required: id.
 The full parameter table on this page comes from the server's own tool schema.